heislertecreator/heislertecreator/README.md

 This video also produces my artifacts, <a href="https://github.com/heislertecreator/spring-cloud-config">spring-cloud-config</a> and <a href="https://github.com/heislertecreator/spring-cloud-config-server">spring-cloud-config-server</a>

-My working projects, so far, are on tecreations.ca, in this: <a href="https://tecreations.ca/java/downloads/release/">https://tecreations.ca/java/downloads/release/<a> directory space.
+My working projects, so far, are on tecreations.ca, in this: <a href="https://tecreations.ca/java/downloads/release/">https://tecreations.ca/java/downloads/release/<a> directory space, or subtree, whichever you prefer.

   The tec.xml files are used with: <a href="https://tecreations.ca/java/downloads/release/DependencyViewer.jar">DependencyViewer.jar</a>.
 Please read the "<a href='https://tecreations.ca/ca/tecreations/documentation/'>Documentation</a>".